australia outback

 I took the photos above in October last year.
 We drove along the Strzelecki Track which was in good condition, but all of a sudden we came to a damp section where we slightly lost control over the car.
 After switching to 4WD mode and driving much slower we could continue.
 The third pic shows the Adventure Way between Nappa Merrie and the Jackson Oilfield.
 It was in a real mess after the rain.

-But we also drove on unsealed roads in perfect condition, although they had also been closed because of rain only a few days before ventured out.
+But we also drove on unsealed roads in perfect conditions, although they had also been closed because of rain only a few days before ventured out.

 My best advice for you is to check the weather reports and the road conditions before you decide which route you take.